53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 - languages or libraries use same file extension
 - packages use different scope

-It only remove file extension in existing icons syntaxes, excluding the one inserted.
+It only removes file extension in existing icons syntaxes, excluding the one inserted.

 > In cases, where icons syntaxes do not exist, when language syntaxes are installed.
 Using ST 'View > Syntax > Open all with current extension as...' could fix see the desired icon.